 Sometimes, despite the amazing emotions of fatherhood, men can feel like little more than bystanders.
 However, babies know their fathers too, and from the moment of birth, they are eager to interact with them.
 Dads, as well as moms, are crucial in helping their babies build relationships.
 Science tells us these relationships are critical for the healthy development of babies’ brains.
 By following a group of families, this film teaches how to recognize the earliest signs of infant communication.
 These early interactions enrich your time as a father and give your baby the best possible start in life.

-This bookmark provides information about the Nobody’s Perfect Parenting Program.
-Ideal for program facilitators as a take-home keepsake for participants.
+This poster provides information about the Nobody’s Perfect Parenting Program.
+Ideal for program facilitators to use as a recruitment tool for potential participants.

 How can we welcome fathers back into the circle of care in the post-residential school era in Canada?
 This documentary DVD captures in voice, image, and song, ways to strengthen the role of First Nations, Inuit, and Métis fathers in communities, programs, research, and policies in Canada – for the health of their children and the well-being of their families, communities, and nations.SKU: 5-V-534